MasterSix997/UBImGui/README.md

 https://github.com/MasterSix997/UBImGui.git
 ```
 ## Description
-UB ImGui is an integration between "Unity" and [Dear ImGui](https://github.com/ocornut/imgui), without resource bloat, making it easy to modify and extend <br/>
+UB ImGui is an integration between "Unity" and [Dear ImGui](https://github.com/ocornut/imgui), without resource bloat, making it easy to modify and extend. <br/>
 Using the binds provided by [ImGui.Net](https://github.com/ImGuiNET/ImGui.NET) which in turn uses the binds from [cimgui](https://github.com/cimgui/cimgui).
-And some code snippets from the archived [dear-imgui-unity](https://github.com/realgamessoftware/dear-imgui-unity)<br/>
+And some code snippets from the archived [dear-imgui-unity](https://github.com/realgamessoftware/dear-imgui-unity).<br/>

 ## Note
 > **`No initial configuration is required`, not even prefabs, or render pipeline passes.<br/>**